soapyigu/Swift-30-Projects/README.md

 ## Whats's next?

 I will maintain the project with latest syntax and most advanced code style.
-More code comments is going to be covered as well.
+More code comments are going to be covered as well.

 Also, **unit tests** will be added to ensure the quality of the codebase.